Education Loan Vs. Self Funding – Which One is Good For Study Abroad?

 Puneet

-1. The question of liquidity – Unless one has capital in the form of assets which are liquid (like cash) or can be easily turned liquid (such as stocks, bonds etc.), the decision to go for self-funding is not advisable.
+• The question of liquidity– Unless one has capital in the form of assets that are liquid (like cash) or can be easily turned liquid (such as stocks, bonds, etc.), the decision to go for self-funding is not advisable.
 This is because turning assets like land or other forms of immovable property into cash takes a lot of time.
+Moreover, when done in a hurry, one might not get the buyer or appropriate value for that property.
+On the other hand, Education loans can be taken on the basis of non-liquid assets that are easily disbursed by the banks and can be used to pay the tuition fee.

-5. Emergency expenditure during crisis – Self-funding severely limits one’s ability to maneuver in crisis situations.
+• Emergency expenditure during crisis – Self-funding severely limits one’s ability to maneuver in crisis situations.
 While no unwarranted crisis should befall the student when he or she is studying abroad, one should always be prepared for any eventuality, irrespective of anyone’s making.
-If a student is studying abroad on education loan, one can always seek additional funds from the lender bank or NBFC to sail through the storm.
+If a student is studying abroad on an education loan, one can always seek additional funds from the lender bank or NBFC to sail through the storm.
 This option is not available to those students who opt for self-funding to study abroad.

 Recent Blog Posts